Public library services for Canadians with print disabilities

 Braille (Contracted), Electronic braille (Contracted), DAISY Audio (CD), DAISY Audio (Direct to Player), DAISY Audio (Zip), DAISY text (Direct to player), DAISY text (Zip), Word (Zip), ePub (Zip)

-Adventurers and explorers, United States history, General non-fiction
+Adventurers and explorers, European history, History

 Synthetic audio, Automated braille